-The purpose of the Bank Group's Remuneration Policy is, remaining within the limits of the Bank Group's risk-bearing capacity, to recognise and provide motivational support for the achievement of Bank and Group-level results by the management and holders of key positions at OTP Bank, and the managers of subsidiaries in the Bank Group.
+The purpose of the Bank Group's Remuneration Policy is, remaining within the limits of the Bank Group's risk-bearing capacity, to recognise and provide motivational support for the achievement of Bank and Group-level results by the management and holders of key positions at the Bank, and the managers of subsidiaries in the Bank Group.

-The Bank Group's Remuneration Policy applies to the members of OTP Bank Plc.'s Board of Directors and Supervisory Board, and - among the employees in an employment relationship with OTP Bank Plc. - the members of the Bank's Management (Chairman & CEO and his deputies), and those level 3-4 managers who materially influence the Bank's risk assumptions, and all managers whose salaries fall into the same size category as those of managers who are subject to the Remuneration Policy because of their function, and among the managers employed by the subsidiaries in the Bank Group, the chief executives of the subsidiaries and, at certain subsidiaries, their level-two managers (deputies).
-The resolution on the persons to whom the Bank Group's Remuneration Policy applies is made by the Bank's Board of Directors.
+The Bank Group's Remuneration Policy applies to the members of the Bank's Board of Directors and Supervisory Board, and - among the staff in an employment relationship with the Bank - the members of the Bank's Management (Chairman & CEO and the deputies thereof), and managers who materially influence the Bank's risk profile and its profit, managers performing special executive functions, managers with control functions, all managers whose salaries are in the same pay scale as that of the managers who are subject to the Remuneration Policy due to their function.
+Among the managers employed by the subsidiaries of the Bank Group that are subject to consolidated supervision, the subsidiaries' chief executive officers, and in the case of certain subsidiaries their level-2 (deputy) managers, and the managers of certain foreign subsidiary banks with special management and decision-making authority determined under national statutory provisions.
+The resolution on the persons to whom the Bank Group's Remuneration Policy applies is made by the Bank's Supervisory Board.